Cammy-Alves/click-fraud-detection/README.md

 ## Scope

 The ground truth is inherited from Traffic Guardian.
 The model reproduces that labeling.
-It does not replace, or claim to outperform, Google's own invalid-click detector.
+It does not replace or claim to outperform Google's own invalid-click detector.

 The sample is restricted to two clients from a single agency across three months (January to March 2024).
 Generalisation to other verticals or time periods was not validated.